 1) Help customers to help themselves

-The majority of consumers will always check a website for information before calling or e-mailing a business, so make it easy for them to find answers to their questions quickly and easily by deploying an online FAQ, or Live
+The majority of consumers will always check a website for information before calling or e-mailing a business, so make it easy for them to find answers to their questions quickly and easily by deploying an online FAQ, or live Q&A sessions.

 2) Listen to customer feedback and react

 In order to improve your product and service offering, you need to have the best possible understanding of what your customer’s needs are.